“Twenty years of watching clients let go of their limits have led me to focus more on peak performance and improving decision making.”

 What do you think is the biggest barrier today for people seeking care?

-With regard to therapy, the biggest barrier I hear to entering treatment is past negative experiences in the medical system and with other providers.
+The biggest barrier I hear to entering treatment is past negative experiences in the medical system.
+Many people have been to multiple providers, have been forced medications that were harmful or have experienced some other degree of medical trauma.
 I would want potential new clients to know that I understand and strive to provide a different experience.
 There are so many good clinicians out there and I believe advances in technology are making it easier for us to access good care.

-If you could pick one or two books that influenced your approach to coaching what would they be and why?
+If you could pick one or two books that influenced your approach to therapy what would they be and why?

 “How you do one thing is how you do everything.”